66 Forgiveness Journal Prompts for Forgiving Yourself

 4. What are some positive qualities that this person possesses?
 How can I focus on these qualities to help me forgive them?

 5. How can I find closure with this person or situation?
-Is there a conversation that needs to happen, or is closure something I can achieve on my own?
+Is there a conversation that needs to happen, or can I find closure on my own?

 6. What kind of support do I need from others as I work through forgiveness?
-How can I communicate my needs to my best friends, a family member, or a therapist?
+How can I communicate my needs to my friends, family, or a therapist?

-7. How can I use this experience to practice empathy and compassion towards others in my life?
-What can I do to cultivate more understanding and forgiveness in my relationships?
+7. How can I use this experience to practice empathy and compassion towards others?
+What can I do to create more understanding and forgiveness in my relationships?

 9. What can I do to rebuild trust with this person?
-Is there a specific action or behavior I would like to see from them?
-How can I communicate my needs in a way that is constructive and respectful?
+Is there a specific action or behavior I want to see from them?
+How can I communicate my needs in a constructive and respectful way?

 10. What do I think this person’s motives were when they hurt me?
 Do I believe they acted out of malice, ignorance, or something else?
-How does understanding their motives affect my ability to forgive them?
+How does understanding their motives affect my ability to forgive?

 11. What kind of self-care practices can I implement to help me work through difficult emotions or triggers related to this situation?
 Are there any activities or hobbies that help me feel grounded and centered?